The Bankrate promise

 - Your insurance ID card.
 This document acts as proof of insurance.
 It must be provided at the request of a police officer or when you are involved in an accident in many states.
 Keep this card as long as the policy term is valid, either in your wallet, glove compartment or center console or as a digital file you can easily access on your smartphone.

 - The declarations page of your auto insurance policy.
 An insurance declarations page gives you a snapshot of what your policy coverage types and limits are, as well as details on what could be excluded from your policy.
 Retain this document in a safe and accessible place — such as a file cabinet or desk drawer — until the policy period is no longer active and any open claims during the period have been resolved.

 - Documents pertaining to a claim.
 If you have an open claim with your auto insurer, keep all receipts, repair bills and any other paperwork pertaining to the claim.
 These documents can be disposed of once you have received a check and the claim is officially closed.

 Insurance documents that you do not need to keep

 - Your main policy document.
 This is the multi-page document that includes all the details about your policy limits, discounts, coverage, policy endorsements and more.
-Many people opt to hold onto these pages until they renew their policy, which is fine.
-But it is not really necessary since many insurers offer digital access to these documents through your account on the company’s website.
-If your insurer does not have this functionality, hang on to them until you receive a new policy package in the mail when you renew.
-Once your policy has expired and you no longer are paying for it, you can discard these documents as well.
+Many people opt to hold onto these pages until they renew their policy, though it may not be necessary if your insurer provides digital access to these documents through your online account.
+If your insurer does not, hang onto all paperwork until you receive a new policy package in the mail when you renew.
+Once your policy has expired and you’ve paid for it in full, it is safe to discard these documents.

 - Canceled checks from paid premiums.
 Many banks no longer return your canceled checks.
 If yours does, you can shred the checks once you have reconciled them with your account.